krantzinator/100-days-of-code/log.md

 **Today's Progress:** Downloaded VSCode, started an Angular project by way of Treehouse

 **Thoughts:** Man, the break from algorithms is nice.
 It's nice to build something, put pieces together, see how it works.
 I have some ideas on solving that algorithm, and I'm, in a way, looking forward to getting back to it.
 But also really enjoying this building thing, too.
+Playing with Typescript has been fun, too.
+I've heard buzzwords for a while now about "statically typed" and "strongly typed" languages.
+Now I understand what that means; and I've got to say, I like how Typescript lets you declare types for a variable.
+I see the benefits to both -- it's nice to not have to worry about it, but it's also nice to have that layer of built-in error-catching.

 **Link to work:** [Angular project](https://github.com/krantzinator/treehouse_photo_blog)